PLANT HEALTH & HMI IMPORTS / HMI EXPORTS - USER GUIDE TO PRE-NOTIFICATION ON PEACH

 - Trader’s commercial reference so if the consignment is the 21st consignment for that company this month for instance you could enter 21. - Or if you wanted to you could enter the date and the container number.

-If you make more than 1 PEACH application using the same DUCR number for each, please take care to ensure that you enter exactly the same DUCR number otherwise there will be no match, Customs clearance will be delayed and you will be charged more than you would be if the DUCR number is the same.
+If you make more than 1 PEACH application for the same consignment using the same DUCR number, please take care to ensure that you enter exactly the same DUCR number otherwise there will be no match, Customs clearance will be delayed and you will be charged more than you would be if the DUCR number is the same.

 ‘Plant Health Invoice Client’ - the name in the box is the firm who will receive the invoice for the plant health inspection fees.
 If you are an importer making the declaration your details are populated automatically and you cannot alter the details.
 If you are an Agent you have to choose who receives the invoice – you or the importer.
 Click on the down arrow at the right hand side of the box and select who is to receive the invoice.
 In the future this box will default to the importer when an agent is making the entry.